davidf03/hcdocs/README.md

 .cn-is-state {...} /* Invalid */
 ```

-Monitoring [sub-structure](#scss-nomenclature-anatomy-note-levels) state is possible by placing [interface elements](#scss-composition-rules-inter-referencing) onto the sub-structure wherever its state is defined and watching for the presence of [State Classes](#scss-nomenclature-types-state-classes) through those [elements](#scss-nomenclature-elements).
+<a name="scss-composition-state-classes-monitoring"></a>Monitoring [sub-structure](#scss-nomenclature-anatomy-note-levels) state is possible by placing [interface elements](#scss-composition-rules-inter-referencing) onto the sub-structure wherever its state is defined and watching for the presence of [State Classes](#scss-nomenclature-types-state-classes) through those [elements](#scss-nomenclature-elements).
 The resulting SCSS file structure would be modelled no differently from the one illustrated in [§FileStructure.GeneralStructureAndFormatting](#scss-file-structure-general).

 ```html
 <tag class="cn-x-super">